bullgit/rick-js/README.md

 rick-js
 =======

-A jQuery powered script that is never gonna give you up.
+A script that is never gonna give you up.